alanmimms/spi0/README.md

 ![Raspberry Pi T-Cobbler attached to solderless breadboard with SPI flash chip socket attached](pics/PXL_20210430_195057730.jpg)

-Note my solderless breadboard layout includes the pullup resistors (I used 5.6K I had on hand) and decoupling capacitors (something like 10nF and 10uF - also on hand) from Vcc to Ground.
+Note my solderless breadboard layout includes the pullup resistors (I used 5.6K I had on hand) and decoupling capacitors (also on hand: something like 10nF or 100nF and 10uF with at least 6WVDC and beware polarity) from Vcc to Ground.

 With this setup I can use a 25MHz SPI clock without errors.